 “I bet it will take about three years to plough through what has been done in the past eight,” said Paul Atkins, a former Republican SEC commissioner and the Trump transition team’s point person on financial regulation.
 “You’re going to have to triage.”

-Follow the link below to read the full story (subscription may be required):
+Read the full story here (subscription may be required).